uvdesk/community-skeleton/README.md

   * [**Support Center Bundle**][5] - Integrates the easily customizable support center portal to enable users to easily interact with the support staff through your helpdesk system

-Reach out to us at our official [gitter chat](https://gitter.im/uvdesk/community) for any queries, concerns and feature request discussions.
+Reach out to us at our official [gitter chat][20] for any queries, concerns and feature request discussions.

 The development of the uvdesk community edition is led by the [uvdesk][10] team and backed by [Webkul][9].
 Visit our [website][1] to learn more about the UVDesk Helpdesk System.

 Features
 --------------

+* Translation Support (Multilingual).
-* Unlimited Agents, Group, team, customers, tickets etc.
+* Unlimited Agents, Group, Team, Customers, Tickets etc.
 * Agent Privileges.
-* No limit on the number of Mailbox/email integration.
+* No limit on the number of Mailbox/Email integration.
 * Saved Replies for common queries.
 * Kudos(Customer satisfaction rating).
 * Filter based on ticket status, Id, agent, customer, etc.
 * Block Spam.
-* Standard automated workflow.
+* Standard automated workflows.
 * Notes for agents.
 * Custom branding.
 * Change logo & favicon.